onorbumbum/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

    :alt: Add manual valuation of stock value to a product.

-Create manual valuation entries on the :guilabel:`Stock Valuation` dashboard by first navigating to :menuselection:`Inventory app --> Reporting --> Inventory Valuation`, and then click the little gray drop-down icon to the left of a product's name, to then reveal stock valuation line items below as well as a teal :guilabel:`+ (plus)` button on the right.
+Create manual valuation entries on the :guilabel:`Stock Valuation` dashboard by first navigating to :menuselection:`Inventory app --> Reporting --> Valuation`.
+Then, select :menuselection:`Group by --> Product` to organize all the records by product.
+Click on the little gray drop-down icon to then reveal stock valuation line items below as well as a teal :guilabel:`+ (plus)` button on the right.

 Click the teal :guilabel:`+ (plus)` button to open up the :guilabel:`Product Revaluation` form, where updates to the calculation of inventory valuation can be made, by increasing or decreasing the